Sample Complexity of Composite Quantum Hypothesis Testing: Main Results: Sample Complexity Bounds

 \section{Main Results: Sample Complexity Bounds}

-In this section, we present our results, establishing upper and lower bounds on the sample complexity of composite QHT.
+In this section, we present our results, establishing lower and upper bounds on the sample complexity of composite QHT.
 We start by analysing the error probability, and use the insights as building blocks to derive the main bounds.